shenwei356/unikmer/docs/usage.md

 including set operation on k-mers optional with TaxIds but without count information.

-K-mers are either encoded (k<=32) or hashed (arbitrary k) into 'uint64', and serialized in binary file with extension '.unik'.
+K-mers are either encoded (k<=32) or hashed (k<=64) into 'uint64', and serialized in binary file with the extension '.unik'.

 TaxIds can be assigned when counting k-mers from genome sequences, and LCA (Lowest Common Ancestor) is computed during set opertions including computing union, intersection, set difference, unique and repeated k-mers.

-Version: v0.19.0
+Version: v0.20.0

 Author: Wei Shen <shenwei356@gmail.com>